 - For example, instead of a satisfying journey, perhaps there was a weather-related delay or an accident on the way.

 - It may be called: “The journey to the end of the rainbow,” “The long coach trip,” “Travel by train,” or simply “Train ride.”

 - An excellent opportunity for a teacher to speak about something he would be interested in – one of our young writers has just written such an essay.
-The third will be a sad one: your beloved wife has died, and you cannot be with her in the sleep chamber.
+The third will be sad: your beloved wife has died, and you cannot be with her in the sleep chamber.

 - “I always dreamed that I would get an opportunity of seeing my beloved wife again.”
 He will be delighted at the very first sight of it.
-Without noticing it at the time, the wife painted all sorts of lovely details to her tombstone: “Here lies Magdalena who’s name shall endure forever.”
+Without noticing it at the time, the wife painted all sorts of lovely details on her tombstone: “Here lies Magdalena, whose name shall endure forever.”
 He will be glad and even cry a bit.

 Learn more tips on how to choose a topic or how to start a reflective paper from our experts.

 Sample questions when learning how to start a reflective paper